 A financial plan’s engine is a carefully planned target allocation to different asset classes.
 This engine is designed with the desired returns and the risk needed to achieve these returns in mind.
 When the target gets too off kilter due to market moves, they need to be brought back to the target to maintain the targeted risk/return profile.

 If you refer to the ACWI charts above, a good example would be when stocks sank in 2020 during the pandemic.
 During this time, BSW sold bonds to buy stocks at low prices.
 We also trimmed stocks when they got to elevated levels in 2021.
 Over time, these moves should add to returns and keep the portfolio risk level in check.
-Although we do not rebalance monthly, (we do so at least annually and more frequently as markets warrant) the table below illustrates the value-add of rebalancing over time.
+Although we do not rebalance monthly, (we do so at least annually and more frequently as markets warrant.)
+By doing nothing, portfolio volatility creeps higher, resulting in a portfolio that may perform much differently than the original engine design.
+When BSW designs that financial engine, whether it is meant to purr like a race car, put-put like an old Vanagon or chug like a work truck when the market pedal is pushed, we don’t want the resulting acceleration or deceleration to be a surprise.

 Check #4: My portfolio is being monitored and rebalanced regularly to keep the risk profile in check.